 Here are a few steps you can take to help you get your payments under control:

 Debt settlement is an option if you know you can’t afford to pay the total amount you owe.
 Instead, you contact your lender and try to come up with a total amount due that you both can live with (and that is less than what you currently owe).
 You can also hire a professional debt settlement company, which will negotiate with your creditors on your behalf and set up a repayment plan.
-Then you will pay the debt settlement company directly.
+Learn more about your consolidation options here.

 Payday Alternative Loans (PALs) are similar to payday loans because they’re short-term loans for a relatively small amount of money, but there’s one key difference — PALs are administered through federal credit unions, making them much more affordable.